Skip to main content

 Requests for a support animal in a residence hall

-Students and staff requesting a support animal in college housing must complete a two-step
+Students requesting a support animal in University Housing must complete a two-step interactive process:

-1. Seek approval for a support animal by submitting documentation of a disability to Accessibility Resources (for students) or Human Resources (for employees residing in college housing) and discuss with Accessibility Resources or Human Resources staff prior to the start of the academic year or term.
+1. Seek approval for a support animal by submitting documentation of a disability to the Office of Accessibility Resources and discuss with Accessibility Resources staff prior to the start of the academic year or term.

 Documentation guidelines for support animals in Residence Halls